Keyboard shortcuts

 items where item_path:('reports')

-# Changes involving validation failures
+# Versions with validation failures

-# Scans with timestamp for programmatic processing
+# Scans with timestamps for programmatic processing

 scans show scan_id, started_at@timestamp, file_count order by started_at desc limit 10

-# Scans with changes and alerts
+# Scans with change and alert counts

 scans show scan_id, file_count, total_size, add_count, modify_count, delete_count, alert_count order by started_at desc